AdobeDocs/experience-manager-cloud-service.en/help/assets/download-assets-from-aem.md

 ## OnTime/OffTime rendition {#on-off-time-rendition}

-To allow the on/off time to block access to renditions and metadata in addition to the asset itself, the `OnOffTimeAssetAccessFilter` service must be enabled.
-This can be done by [adding an empty OSGi configuration](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/deploying/configuring-osgi.html?lang=en) for its PID.
-To do this, follow the steps below:
+To enable the `OnOffTimeAssetAccessFilter` service, you need to create an OSGi configuration.
+This service allows the blocking of access to renditions and metadata in addition to the asset itself based on on/off time settings.
+The OSGi configuration should be for `com.day.cq.dam.core.impl.servlet.OnOffTimeAssetAccessFilter`.
+Follow the steps below:

-1. Create an OSGi configuration for `com.day.cq.dam.core.impl.servlet.OnOffTimeAssetAccessFilter`.
+1. In your project code in Git, create a configuration file at `/apps/system/config/com.day.cq.dam.core.impl.servlet.OnOffTimeAssetAccessFilter.cfg.json`.
+The file should contain `{}` as its content, signifying an empty OSGi configuration for the corresponding OSGi component.
+This action enables the service.
-1. In the project code in Git, add a configuration `/apps/system/config/com.day.cq.dam.core.impl.servlet.OnOffTimeAssetAccessFilter.cfg.json com.day.cq.dam.core.impl.servlet.OnOffTimeAssetAccessFilter.cfg.json`
+1. Deploy your code, including this new configuration, through [!DNL Cloud Manager].
-1. Deploy the code including this configuration through [!DNL Cloud Manager].
+1. Once deployed, the renditions and metadata are accessible according to the on/off time settings of the assets.
+If the current date or time falls before the on-time or after the off-time, an error message is displayed.
-1. Once deployed, the renditions and metadata are accessible as per the on/off time settings of the assets.
-Additionally, if the current date or time is before the on-time or after the off-time, the error pops up.
+For more details on adding an empty OSGi configuration, you can refer to this [guide](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/deploying/configuring-osgi.html?lang=en).

 ## Tips and limitations {#tips-limitations}